rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/2-lucia.md

 Was Kara really watching?
 How long had she been watching?
 Had she been awake the whole time?
 Or had she woken up to the wet sounds of her sucking Carlos’ cock?
 Why hadn’t she said anything?
 Was she getting off right now?
 Lucia gasped at the idea of Kara with her hand in her underwear, trying just as hard as they were to be quiet.

 Carlos reached down between her thighs to rub her clit.
-Normally she would have stopped him, but now she wondered if it would turn Kara on to see it.
+Normally, she would have stopped him, but now she wondered if it would turn Kara on to see it.
 She risked another quick peek and once again made eye contact for a heartbeat before Kara shut her eyes, still pretending to sleep.
 There was no longer any doubt.
 Kara was awake, watching, and into it.

 Involuntarily (mostly), Lucia moaned as Carlos removed his hand from between her thighs and grabbed a handful of her hair instead.
 He pulled firmly backward, forcing her up off her elbows, arching her back until she had to put her hands on the headboard.
 He was fucking her hard now, slamming against her enough to make her tits bounce.
 Tension was building deep in her core.

 Another glance, another brief moment of eye contact.
 Lucia was almost certain she could see movement below the covers.
 Kara _must_ be masturbating as she watched them fuck.
-Carlos pulled her hair tighter and she whimpered, gripping the headboard tightly.
+Carlos pulled her hair tighter, and she whimpered, gripping the headboard tightly.
 Did Kara like girls?
 Was she staring at her tits or his cock?
 Maybe both?
 Was she thrusting fingers into her pussy, matching their pace, imagining how it would feel if Carlos was fucking her?

 Lucia was gasping from the excitement of the situation.
 Finally, she looked directly at Kara.
 Not a glance, but prolonged contact.
 She wanted to see Kara watching.
 No more pretending to be asleep.
 Kara’s eyes showed a moment of shock, but this time she didn’t close them or look away.
 The movement under the covers seemed to quicken.
 Her pussy clenched with excitement.
 Carlos was fucking her while Kara watched.
 She was right on the edge, and Kara was getting off watching her!

 Kara mouthed the word “cum,” and Lucia didn’t know if that meant Kara was cumming, or she knew Lucia was about to, or if she was giving an order.
-Regardless, all her muscles contracted and she cried out as a gush of warm fluid ran down her thighs.
+Regardless, all her muscles contracted, and she cried out as a gush of warm fluid ran down her thighs.
 Carlos released his grip on her hair, allowing her to collapse onto the pillow as he held her hips, keeping his cock deep inside through her orgasm.

 When her vision cleared, Kara was still staring right at her.
 She looked impressed, embarrassed, and jealous all at the same time.
 A sense of relaxed bliss came over Lucia as she kept looking at Kara.
 She knew the two of them would never understand each other more clearly than they did at this moment.
 They both knew, without any need to speak, that Kara would close her eyes and continue pretending to sleep while Lucia finished Carlos off and sent him back the way he came.
 They would never speak about this, but it would be a secret they shared, communicated only by a sly smile now and then.